QuickLogic-Corp/qorc-sdk/docs/source/notes.md

    1. doxygen + doxyrest - simple to setup and use, opensource https://github.com/vovkos/doxyrest

-   2. doxygen + breathe + exhale(optional) - a bit more complex first time, but produces very good results suitable for `readthedocs` https://breathe.readthedocs.io/en/latest/ https://exhale.readthedocs.io/en/latest/
+   2. doxygen + breathe(optional) - a bit more complex first time, but produces very good results suitable for `readthedocs` https://breathe.readthedocs.io/en/latest/

+   3.  doxygen + breathe + exhale
+   This is advanced, but doesnt give great output unless the whole project is neatly documented, hence cannot be used as of now. https://exhale.readthedocs.io/en/latest/